My Ergonomic BATHROOM RENOVATION

 Then they bedded down a Hotwire floor heating mat in front of the basin and toilet, running the wire up the wall for the electrician to install the switch later.

-TIP I also purchased the mat before installation.
+TIP I also purchased the heat mat before installation.
 When choosing a size, note it isn’t suitable for the shower recess.

 THOSE TILES!